JetBrains/programmer-games/README.md

 Now go to http://localhost:8000/, click src and then choose Main.elm file.

 ### **Run the project 2:**

+Run the following commands in your terminal to download this project and start a server that compiles them for you:

     git clone https://github.com/JetBrains/programmer-games.git

     cd programmer-games/LearnElm_2_